Arlington Memorial Amphitheater

 Memorial Amphitheater is an outdoor amphitheater, exhibit hall, and nonsectarian chapel located in Arlington National Cemetery in Arlington County, Virginia, in the United States.
-Designed in 1913 as a replacement for the older, wooden amphitheater near Arlington House, ground was broken for its construction in March 1915 and it was dedicated in May 1920.
-In the center of its eastern steps is the Tomb of the Unknowns, dedicated in 1921.
-It has served as the site for numerous Veterans Day and Memorial Day services, as well as for memorial services and funerals for many individuals.
+It was designed in 1913 as a replacement for the older, wooden amphitheater near Arlington House.
+Ground was broken for its construction in March 1915 and it was dedicated in May 1920.
+In the center of its eastern steps is the Tomb of the Unknown Soldier, dedicated in 1921.
+It has served as the site for numerous Veterans Day and Memorial Day events, as well as for memorial services and funerals for many individuals.